labs14-market-organizer/backend/README.md

     *  GOOGLE_SECRET - This is also provided in the Credentials section of the Google Developer Console
     *  FACEBOOK_ID - This is provided in the Basic Settings section of the Facebook Developers dashboard
     *  FACEBOOK_SECRET - This is also provided in the Basic Settings section of the Facebook Developers dashboard
-    *  SENDGRID_KEY - This is provided in the Basic Settings section of the Facebook Developers dashboard
+    *  SENDGRID_KEY - A new key can be created in the API Keys section of the SendGrid Settings (delete unknown keys to prevent unauthorized use)

 ## Contributing